 Console Compatibility: PC, PlayStation, Xbox

 Whatever your platform, their wireless dongle provides a low-latency connection for gaming, and their amazing battery life of over 85 hours means you can get several marathon gaming sessions in between recharges.
-They support Bluetooth but not multi-device pairing like the SteelSeries: you must press a button to switch between their dongle and Bluetooth connections.
-Their default sound lacks a touch of low-bass, so your audio is missing some thump and rumble.
-There's a slight emphasis in the high-bass range that adds warmth and punch, which can help bring out sound effects like footsteps in games.
-They have a great companion app with a graphic EQ and presets if you want to tweak the sound.
+They support simultaneous connection via Bluetooth and their dongle, but not simultaneous audio from connected devices—you'll have to press a button to switch between audio sources.
+Their default sound has boosted mid- and high-bass, which can help bring out sound effects like footsteps in games, but it can also make dialogue and instruments sound muddy.
+And at the other end of the spectrum, clashing swords and cymbals can be a bit piercing.
+That said, they have a great companion app with a graphic EQ and presets if you want to tweak their sound to suit your preferences better.

 Console Compatibility: PC, PlayStation

 If you want to spend the least money, the best gaming headphones we've tested are the Logitech G435 LIGHTSPEED Wireless.
 Logitech manufactures a solid lineup of low-cost gaming headphones that perform very well.
 In the case of the G435, their plastic frame isn't the sturdiest, but they have decently low latency over both Bluetooth and their wireless USB dongle.
-They also have a slightly warm sound profile with extra bass to make explosions and footsteps more prominent in the mix.
-Dialogue and instruments also sound bright and present, but unlike the Turtle Beach Stealth 600 (Gen 3) Wireless, you can't adjust their sound to your preferences since they don't have an EQ.
+They have a warm sound profile with slightly elevated high-bass to make explosions and footsteps more prominent in the mix.
+Dialogue and instruments also sound present, but unlike the Turtle Beach Stealth 600 (Gen 3), the Logitech don't have an EQ for sound adjustments.

-The Logitech headphones also have poor passive noise isolation performance and will let in a lot of noise and leak a lot of game audio to those around you.
-Fortunately, their mic makes your voice sound bright and clear, though it's still a noticeable step down from the Turtle Beach model.
+The Logitech also have poor passive noise isolation performance and will let in a lot of noise and leak a lot of game audio.
+Fortunately, their mic makes your voice sound bright and clear, though it's still a noticeable step down from the Turtle Beach.
 The Logitech's nearly 20-hour battery doesn't come close to the Turtle Beach's 85 hours, but it will still last you through several play sessions.
 Unfortunately, this model isn't compatible with Xbox consoles.

 Console Compatibility: PC, PlayStation, Xbox

 The Drop + Sennheiser/EPOS PC38X are the best headphones for gaming we've tested with an open-back design.
 These wired headphones are around the same price as the SteelSeries Arctis Nova 7 Wireless, but you might prefer them if you like your game audio to be as immersive as possible.
 They're well-built and comfortable to wear, with a choice of either microfiber or velour ear cup padding.
 They also have a boom mic that makes your voice sound natural and full-bodied during multiplayer games.
-While they lack a bit of low-bass, they have a well-balanced sound profile suitable for action-packed games or dialogue-heavy cutscenes.
-However, they aren't ideal for use in a noisy or shared space since they don't block out ambient sound and leak a lot of audio by design.
+While they lack a bit of low-bass due to their open design, they have a well-balanced sound profile suitable for action-packed games or dialogue-heavy cutscenes.
+However, they aren't ideal for use in an uncontrolled environment since they don't block out ambient sound and leak a lot of audio.

-Their open design helps them create a soundstage that seems wider and more spacious than the closed-back options on this list.
-If you value a spacious soundstage but prefer to game wirelessly, consider the Turtle Beach Atlas Air Wireless, which let you game via their wired TRRS cable or wireless dongle (though the dongle doesn't work with Xbox).
-These open-backs perform similarly to the Drop, with excellent microphone noise handling a notable improvement.
-However, they're not as comfortable as our pick, and their default sound isn't as well-balanced, which might be a problem if you like your open-back headphones to have audiophile-grade sound.
+Their open design helps them create a soundstage that seems wider and more spacious than that of closed-back options on this list.
+If you value a spacious soundstage but prefer to game wirelessly, consider the Turtle Beach Atlas Air, which let you game via their wired TRRS cable or wireless dongle (though their dongle doesn't work with Xbox).
+These open-backs perform similarly to the Drop, with improved microphone noise handling.
+However, they're not as comfortable as our pick, and their default sound isn't as well-balanced, with brighter treble frequencies.
+That might be a problem if you like to game for extended sessions—emphasis in the treble can be fatiguing for some over long periods of time.

 The SteelSeries Arctis Nova Pro Wireless are high-end gaming headphones with a wireless dock that puts controls like volume and EQ settings at your fingertips.
 However, the Audeze Maxwell Wireless have a flatter sound profile out of the box, better virtual surround sound features, a better mic performance, and a longer continuous battery life.